kimariyb/SpectraLM/docs/research_design.md

 4. Train formula-conditioned Stage 1 and Stage 2.
 5. Evaluate direct and candidate inference.
 6. Repeat the same path for the no-formula ablation.
-7. Use the results to decide whether to scale from 10k to 50k.
+7. Improve formula-valid candidate recall before scaling from 10k to 50k.